 Butler was a man of his times and to a certain extent trapped in his own culture.
 He not only believed in capital punishment, but that it should be public.
 Hanging in his day was done in cruel way that involved suffering on the part of the victim.
 Also hanging during his time was used as a punishment for more crimes than simply murder.
 For example, sodomy was punishable by hanging.
 However, Butler did not comment on same sex behavior.
-Nor, does he state which
+Nor does he state which

 crimes deserve capital punishment.